Temple Todaiji

 Cons

-• Spread-out sites, train or bus needed
+• Train or bus needed for everything

 Our tips for booking the right place